mariemacapagal/vms/README.md

 ```bash
 php artisan db:seed --class=CreateUsersSeeder
 ```

+- You can see the credentials on `database\seeders\CreateUsersSeeder.php`.

 4. [OPTIONAL & ONLY FOR TESTING] Seed the visitors seeder by running the following command.
 Visitors seeder is used to generate random visitors.